Animenosekai/safeIO/README.md

 >

-**Warning: Make sure to close the file correctly after using the file**
+**Warning: Make sure to close the file correctly after using the file with detach**

 ---